Argentina to reapply for OECD membership

 Flamboyant announcements aside, the country is eager to hear what Economy Minister Luis Toto Caputo has to say early Monday when he outlines the first measures of the new administration, which are expected to consist of a devaluation and other sharp adjustments.

-According to presidential Spokesman Manuel Adorni, Caputo's message will be made at 8 a.m.
+According to presidential Spokesman Manuel Adorni, Caputo's message was to be made at 8 a.m. but he has now said it was going to be on Tuesday.
+Milei’s administration still has many appointments to make and although the names have been chosen, the officials from the Alberto Fernández administration had not been told not to show up for work on Monday.

 Milei had promised to dollarize Argentina's economy, and the new steps are expected to go in that direction, along with a 15% cut in public spending and a downsizing of the state, plus a labor reform and the elimination of taxes.

 Top CommentsDisclaimer & comment rules